Why use a garden designer?

 Yes, we are more than happy to help you improve the planting in your garden.
 We would discuss which of your current plants you would like to keep (if possible its always worth trying to keep some of the established plants as this gives your garden a more instant effect), and then discuss the sorts of planting scheme you like and what sorts of plants and colours you like.
 Caroline then prepares planting plans taking into account this information along with information about the site conditions (soil type, drainage, sun/shade).

 Once Caroline has prepared planting plans she will get plant costs from the company she uses to supply the plants.
 Where available she will give you the cost of particular plants at different sizes so you can decide what size plants you would like to buy.
 Caroline can then either arrange to have the plants delivered to you, and her team plant them for you, or she can supply tthe plants for you to plant (she can 'set them out' for you if you would like to plant them yourselves).

 Our design fees will depend on both the complexity of your garden and your requirements, as this impacts how long the design will take to prepare.
-A typical fee for a small flat garden start at £600.
+Fees for a small flat garden start at £600.
 As soon as there are more complex issues to consider such as slopes then the fee is higher to cover the extra time it takes to consider how the slopes will work etc.

 If you live more than 15 miles from Cardiff we may have to charge a travel cost for each visit.

 Yes, Caroline can prepare a mood board.
 These will be general ideas of different things you could do.
 Typically Caroline use photos from other projects and things she has seen to illustrate ideas.
 You may then want to move to a more specific design for the area.